awijnen/awijnen.github.com/source/_posts/2013-02-12-programming-used-to-be-my-kryptonite.markdown

 <strong>Conclusion</strong>
 <p>Code literacy is at an abysmally low level today.
 Why?
 Children and adolescents are not properly stimulated to pick up programming from a young age.
 It’s a shame, since software is eating the world, taking over large parts of the value chain in nearly every industry.</p>

-<p>We don’t need more bankers, consultants, brokers, or other types of information-shufflers.
+<p>We don’t need more bankers, consultants, brokers, or any other type of information-shuffler for that matter.
 We need people that can build.
 My advice?
 Learn how to code.
 Now!</p>

 <p>Would you agree?</p>
 </div>